 Myth #2: Sunscreen is waterproof

 Sunscreen is NOT waterproof—but some are water resistant.
 If you are swimming or sweating a lot, your sunscreen should be reapplied every hour and a half.
+If you experience excessive sweating, hyperhidrosis treatments Los Angeles offers a 98 percent chance of a cure.
 Check your sunscreen label; companies are required to specify whether it lasts 40 or 80 minutes when wet.

 Myth #3: If it’s cloudy, it’s unnecessary